gd1m3y/Realtime-Lightweight-Neural-Smile-Classifier/README.md

 ### Tech

-chat bot 0  uses a number of open source projects to work properly:
+SMILEs uses a number of open source projects to work properly:

 * [Python] - Python 3.6 the mother of data science languages
 * [Pycharm] - awesome python editor